 A student seeking exemption from required immunizations requests due to a firm, fixed, and sincere objection to COVID-19 vaccination, by reason of training and/or belief, including essentially political, sociological, or philosophical views must submit a written explanation that will be kept as part of the student health records.
 Requests for conscientious objection exemption must be submitted to the https://centenary.studenthealthportal.com

 Any student who is not fully vaccinated by December 17, 2021 and who participates solely in online classes, and has not been and will not be physically present on campus, can be granted an online exemption.
 Students approved for fully online exemptions will be ineligible to participate in any in-person event and/or activity on campus or enter any University owned or operated facility until such time as the student is fully vaccinated for COVID-19 and presents evidence of such immunization as set forth above.
 Requests for online exemptions must be updated every semester by the student and must be re-submitted to the https://centenary.studenthealthportal.com

 *The University reserves the right to request further documentation if needed to assess the request.
 Determinations will be made on a case-by-case basis.

 Process for exemption:

-Students must submit written request via the student health portal.
-Requests for medical and religious exemptions will be reviewed by a committee comprised of Health Services and the Vice President for Student Life and Dean of Students or designee.
+Students must submit written requests via the student health portal.
+Requests for exemptions will be reviewed by a committee comprised of Health Services and the Vice President for Student Life and Dean of Students or designee.
 An exemption, if granted, will be applicable for specific terms identified above.
 A new exemption request must be submitted for each subsequent academic year (or upon expiration date).